rfordyce/ttt/README.md

 While this improves runtime, it does not equally balance the load.
 A new thread is created for each processor of the computer and the 255168 games are split equally amongst the threads.

-If 6 threads are created, they split as follows:
+If 6 threads are created, they split as follows
 1. games 0 through 42527
 2. games 42528 through 85055
 3. games 85056 through 127583